Your life can change in the blink of an eye.

 A tsunami is a massive volume of moving seawater.
 The most frequent cause of a tsunami is the buckling of the seafloor caused by an underwater earthquake.
 According to NOAA, since the beginning of the 19th century, tsunamis have caused more than 700 deaths and approximately $2 billion in damage to U.S. coastal states and territories.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against tsunamis.
+Use our lookup tool to determine your risk, prepare your family, and identify ways to strengthen your home against tsunamis.

 Tornadoes aren’t like hurricanes that are born over open waters and can take days to reach land.
-They are the most sudden, unpredictable, and violent storms on earth.
+They are the most sudden, unpredictable, and violent storms on Earth.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against lightning.
+Use our lookup tool to determine your risk, prepare your family, and identify ways to strengthen your home against lightning.

 Hurricane season runs June 1 to November 30 every year.
 Hurricanes can bring severe winds, heavy rainfall, storm surge, coastal and inland flooding, rip currents, tornadoes, and even landslides.